 Students in the College of Letters and Science must be enrolled in 12 UCLA units at the time they submit an enrollment request online.
 Enrollment units are monitored by the College on Friday of the third week of instruction.
-Students enrolled in fewer than 12 UCLA units are subject being dropped from the online class.
+Students enrolled in fewer than 12 UCLA units are subject to being dropped from the online class.

 Online Class Facts

 Instruction Start and End Dates Semester and quarter instruction dates vary by campus.
 Check each campus’ calendar for specific dates.